What is Node JS Used for in 2024 – Complete Guide

 Let’s break down some key points in more detail below to illustrate why NodeJS use is so popular.

-Node.js Wins With Speed
+Node.js Wins with Speed

 A big reason to use Node JS is because it has a high execution speed for processing requests.